-Also in December the Kenya Joint Venture partners received extensions to their 10BB/13T blocks exploration licenses in Kenya to the end of 2021.
-This follows the approval of the work program and budget for 2021 by the Ministry of Mines and Petroleum.
-The license extensions will allow the Joint Venture partners to re-assess Lokichar Development Project and design an economic project at low oil prices whilst preserving the phased development concept.
+In December 2020 the Kenya Joint Venture partners received extensions to their 10BB/13T blocks exploration licenses in Kenya to the end of 2021.
+This followed the approval of the work program and budget for 2021 by the Ministry of Mines and Petroleum.
+The license extensions allowed the Joint Venture partners to re-assess Lokichar Development Project and design an economic project at low oil prices whilst preserving the phased development concept.
 The successful completion of this work will enable the submission of Field Development Plans to the Government of Kenya.